tensorland/modelbox/README.md

 A model version is a trained model, it includes the model binary, related files that a user wants to track - dataset file handles, any other metadata, model metrics, etc. Model versions are always related to a Model and all the policies created for a Model are applied to Model Versions.

 ### Experiment and Checkpoints
-Experiments are used to ingest model checkpoints created during a training run.
-ModelBox is not an experiment metadata tracker so there is no support for rich experiment management which are available on experiment trackers such as Weights and Biases, the experiment abstraction here exists so that we can track and ingest model checkpoints which eventually become model versions if they have good metrics and does well in benchmarks.
+Experiments are the abstraction to store metadata and events from training jobs which produces trained models.
+Checkpoints from experiments are automatically ingested and can be a means to get fault tolerant training or setup automatic conversions to models if the metrics are good.
+Some examples of metadata logged from an experiment are hyperparameters, structure and shape of the models, training accuracy, loss and other related metrics, hardware metrics of the trainer nodes, checkpoint binaries and even training code with depenendies, etc.

 ## Architecture
 ModelBox has the following components